marbdq/StockQuotes/README.md

 # stock_quotes

-A simple Dart/Flutter dashboard for stock proces.
+A simple Dart/Flutter dashboard for stock prices.